benhoIIand/grunt-less-themes/README.md

 This option is the name of the theme file that is imported into each LESS file for compilation.

-#### fontDir
+#### themes
 Type: `String`
-Default: 'fonts'
+Default: null

-This option defines the directory where all the fonts are hosted
+This option defines the path to where all the fonts are hosted.
+If this is null then font parsing will not occur.

 #### fontImport
 Type: `String`